 To address Mitigation of and Adaptation to Climate Change, a material issue categorized as one of the Key Themes in Sustainable Value Provision, we will establish a new Sustainability Committee in 2023.
-Our aim is to strengthen the system for establishing policies and strategies on climate change and other issues and to promote information disclosure based on Task Force on Climate-related Financial Disclosures (TCFD) recommendations and participation in climate change initiatives.
-In addition, we hold diverse discussions at Sustainability Committee meetings among leadership-level employees from each division.
-Feedback from these discussions is promptly shared internally.
+Our aim is to strengthen the system for establishing policies and strategies on climate change and other issues and to discussions is promptly shared internally.
 These become the guidelines that facilitate our sustainability activities.

-We also continue to promote various horizontal recycling initiatives, including "bottle-to-bottle-1," "CAN to CAN-2," and packaging recycling initiatives, "pallet-to-pallet-3" and "shell-to-shell-4," to effectively utilize resources.
+We also continue to promote various horizontal recycling initiatives, including "bottle-to-bottle"," "CAN to CAN," and packaging recycling initiatives, "pallet-to-pallet" and "shell-to-shell"," to effectively utilize resources.